 Time: Linear v Cyclical

 Different cultures and religions have different conceptions of time.
-Many ancient religions and cultures believed in cyclical time.
+Many ancient religions and cultures believed in a cyclical time.
 This is very natural because we measure time using cyclical processes, such as the day-night cycle and planetary motions that create seasonal cycles.
 The cyclical notion of time, therefore, is very natural and intuitive.
-Many ancient Greeks philosophers, such as Orphics and Pythagoreans, believed in the cyclical nature of time and the “wheel of time.”
-Ancient Greeks were aware of the “Great Year,” a complete cycle of equinoxes, when all planets and stars return to their original positions.
+Many ancient Greek philosophers, such as Orphics and Pythagoreans, believed in the cyclical nature of time and the “wheel of time.”
+Ancient Greeks knew of the “Great Year,” a complete cycle of equinoxes when all planets and stars return to their original positions.
 This happens every 25,800 years.
 Pythagoreans believed that at the end of each Great Year, time ends, and history repeats itself in an endless succession of such cycles.
 Although Plato believed that time was created by G‑d, he identified time with the cyclical motions of the planets.
 Indian Hindus and Buddhists, Mayans, and others also believed in the “wheel of time.”
 Roman Mithraists believed in a finite “Time of the Long Dimension,” which cyclically repeated itself every 12,000 years.

 Judaism postulates the creation of the world and its ultimate redemption, with time marking progress towards redemption.